Jordan Craig Posts Sizzling Instagram Photo In Skimpy Bikini Amid Rumors She’s Back With Tristan Thompson

 “Perfect,” another fan wrote.

-While Jordan Craig is showing off her amazing physique on Instagram, in other corners of the internet she has become the target of the celerity rumor mill regarding her relationship with Tristan.
+While Jordan Craig is showing off her amazing physique on Instagram, in other corners of the internet she has become the target of the celebrity rumor mill regarding her relationship with Tristan.
 A report from The Daily Mail claimed that Jordan and Tristan Thompson are secretly on vacation together with their 2-year-old son, Prince.
 Earlier in the week, Tristan had posted a rare photo of his son, showing the boy sitting on a yacht with tropical waters behind him.
 The report claimed that Jordan is on vacation at the same time, and the skimpy bikini photos she has been sharing are actually from her secret trip with her baby’s daddy.

 The allegedly secret getaway came as Tristan was accused of cheating on Jordan with Khloe Kardashian.
 As noted in a report from People, it is rumored that Tristan dumped Jordan — while she was pregnant, on top of it all — so he could start dating Khloe.
 There are rumors that there may have been some overlap between the two relationships, with Tristan cheating on his pregnant girlfriend.